asyncapi/enterprise-patterns/selectors/README.md

 ## Introduction

-All information related to filters, should be placed in the AMQP 1.0 operation binding, i.e:
+All information related to filters, should be placed in the `amqp1` operation binding, i.e:

 ```yaml
 ...